How to Make Bouquets of Cut Flowers Last Longer

 2. Remove Unnecessary Leaves

-Remove any leaves that will be under water.
-This will increase the life of your cut flowers.
+Remove any leaves that will be underwater in the vase or container.
+This will increase the life of your cut flowers and help to keep the water clean and fresh.

 3. Do Not Remove the Thorns